syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

   //Save the document as file and view the saved document

   //The operation in SaveAndView under Xamarin varies between Windows Phone, Android and iOS platforms.
-Please refer xlsio/xamarin section for respective code samples.
+Refer to he xlsio/xamarin section for respective code samples.

   if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
   {